edgar-bonet/tiny-morse-decoder/README.md

 ![](img/schematic.svg)

+The circuit can be easily breadboarded.
+If, however, you want something more durable, check this [kit sold by Tom Boyd][kit], which is based on a professionally built PCB.

-The “logic-level serial monitor” can be anything that is able to process a logic-level asynchronous serial signal.
+The “logic-level serial monitor” mentioned above can be anything that is able to process a logic-level asynchronous serial signal.
 It should be configured to 9600/8N1, i.e. 9600&nbsp;baud, 8&nbsp;data bits, no parity, one stop bit.
 Typically one would use a USB to TTL serial cable connected to a computer running a serial terminal emulator, like [putty][] or [GNU screen][].
 On a Linux terminal, one can simply type something like

 ```text
 stty -F /dev/ttyUSB0 raw 9600 && cat /dev/ttyUSB0